broadwayinc/skapi-documentation/database/referencing.md

 :::

 :::danger
-Users who have access to a private record will also have access to all other private records that reference it.
+Users who have access to a private record will also have access to all other private records that is referenced.
 To avoid unintended sharing of private records, do not permit users to upload a private record that references another private record.
 :::